Æger. The

 Forsete.
 The son of Balder and Nanna; God of justice.

 Framness.
-A promontory in Sogn, Norway, where Fridthjof’s estate was situated.
+A promontory in Sogn, Norway, where Fridthjof’s estate

 Frey.
 Njord’s son; the god of harvest.